kneath/kneath.github.com/talks/index.md

 ## [How do you build great software?](https://speakerdeck.com/kneath/how-do-you-build-great-software)

-A bit of a rambling talk I gave at *Brooklyn Beta 2013* about the importance of your surroundings.
+A bit of a rambling talk I gave at Brooklyn Beta about the importance of your surroundings.
 This talk covers some of GitHub's approach to company development and the importance of the tools you use.

+[Slides](https://speakerdeck.com/kneath/how-do-you-build-great-software) from this presentation given at *Brooklyn Beta 2013*.

 ## [Building an Army of Robots](https://speakerdeck.com/kneath/building-an-army-of-robots)